 The flat belonged to the furniture.
 He had realised this recently, when he was tired after the office or at weekends during the long afternoons.
 At first he had only noticed the silence, but then he had seen that there was a faint atmosphere, the furniture agreeable with each other, collegiate, comfortable, like the furniture in a library perhaps.

 But now, sitting behind the door, he saw that things were more complicated, as all societies are complicated.
-The leather sofa.
+The fat sofa.
 The kitchen table, patient as a horse.
 The two chairs with their knees under the dining table, facing like friends.
 The sideboard.
 The tall stand with the vase on its head like an African.
 The leggy trembling side table, and the pictures on the wall that leaned out to look.
 He had interrupted all this when he came back to the flat.

 If he sat behind the door it was all bearable.
 But sooner or later he always needed the bathroom.
 He would creep along the hall, careful not to touch the furniture, thinking, ‘Ignore me.
 Only a visitor.’